jordansp99/portfoliov3/content/projects/neural-style-transfer.md

 Bridging the gap between fine art and industrial design.

 ## Overview
-This project implements a neural style transfer algorithm based on the [Gatys et al. paper](https://arxiv.org/abs/1508.06576), optimized for high-resolution output suitable for print media.
+This project implements a neural style transfer algorithm based on the [Gatys et al. paper](https://arxiv.org/abs/1508.06576), optimised for high-resolution output suitable for print media.

 ## Implementation
 Here is a snippet of the style loss calculation: